 Rules for Use of Supercomputers for Foreign Nationals and Japanese Nationals Residing Overseas

-Non-residents, including international students (those living in Japan for less than six months, see Figure below) or persons who fall under a specific category must obtain approval to use supercomputers from the Ministry of Economy, Trade, and Industry (METI), according to the following Laws:
+Use of the supercomputer by international students, non-residents, and those who fall under the specified categories may be required to apply for a permission to use supercomputers from the Ministry of Economy, Trade, and Industry (METI), according to the following Laws:

 - Releasing measuring devices and samples overseas via cargo transport

 - Providing technology through overseas business trips

 - Providing technology associated with the acceptance of foreign researchers and international students

 Note that legal penalties may be imposed under the Foreign Exchange Laws if you negligently export or provide METI specifying goods or technology without approval of METI.